Taxation of international executives

 Sample tax calculation

-All tax information is summarized by KPMG Alpen-Treuhand GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (Wien), the Austrian member firm of KPMG International, based on the Austrian Tax Book 2016 presented by the Austrian Federal Ministry of Finance.
+All tax information is summarized by KPMG Alpen-Treuhand GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (Wien), the Austrian member firm of KPMG International.

 When are tax returns due?
 That is, what is the tax return due date?